UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A fixed gas rate provides predictable monthly bills, whereas a variable rate comes with the risk of unpredictable and potentially higher costs.

 Deciding how to structure your contract is just as important as picking the company itself.
 The wholesale natural gas market fluctuations can heavily impact what you pay each month if you aren’t protected by the right plan.
-If you are comparing a True Natural Gas variable rate vs. a fixed contract, you need to match the choice to your current living situation.
+If you are comparing a True Natural Gas variable rate against flat rate natural gas plans, you need to match the choice to your current living situation.
 A fixed-rate plan locks in your per-therm price for the duration of the contract, shielding you from sudden winter price hikes.
 Variable rates float with the market, offering flexibility without cancellation fees but exposing you to unpredictable spikes.

 • Fixed-Rate Pros: Highly predictable monthly budgeting, protection against seasonal price surges, and long-term peace of mind.